paw-lu/cookiecutter-dash-docset/docs/index.md

 ## Features

-- Automates the creation of library docsets
+- Automates the creation of library documentation sets
 - Automatically detects new library release
 - Generates pull requests against dash
 - Provides checks to see if build stale